You are currently viewing The 7 Truths about AMD

 • Add moderate- to high-intensity muscle-strengthening activity (such as resistance or weights) on at least 2 days per week.

-See their full recommendations here: heart.orgOpens in a new tab.
+See their full recommendations here: heart.org

 6. Know your risk factors.